SakshiPandey97/cis6930fa24-project1/README.md

   - **Issue**: Currently, the focus of this project was for US and UK phone number formats to be effectively redacted.
 Phone numbers in other international formats may remain unredacted.

 - **Incomplete Redaction**:
-  - **Issue**: Complex patterns or unconventional formats/names may not be fully redacted if they don't match predefined patterns or recognized entities.
+  - **Issue**: Complex patterns or unconventional formats may not be fully redacted if they don't match predefined patterns or recognized entities.
+For example an email address like this: susan@bestbank.com containing the word bank may not be redacted given the concept bank.

 ### Assumptions

 - **Language**: Input files are plain text in English.
 - **File Format**: Input files are text-based.
 - **Entity Representation**: Relies on the accuracy of underlying NLP models and regex patterns; assumes that most sensitive information adheres to standard representations.

-## Acknowledgements

-- **SpaCy**: For providing powerful NLP models and tools that facilitate advanced entity recognition.
-- **NLTK**: For the WordNet lexical database, enabling comprehensive concept-based redaction through synonym extraction.
-- **Hugging Face**: For the BERT-based NER model (`dslim/bert-base-NER`), enhancing the tool's ability to identify and redact entities with high accuracy.
-- **Transformers Library**: For the seamless integration of transformer-based models into NLP workflows.
-- **Pytest**: For the robust testing framework that ensures the reliability of The Redactor.